 Ducks, herons, buzzards and kingfishers all come out their protective foliage to go hunting.
 And then, at last, we see the mammals we came for: elephants.
 I’ll admit, for Africa-goers this may evoke merely a yawn but for me, and others who have never seen elephants in the wild before, this is quite a sight.
 Majestically, three of them move over the hilly fields.
 The best wildlife sightings are during our walk back: A pack of gaurs and herds of wild boars, which are so close by we almost trip over them.

 - Periyar Wildlife Sanctuary lies in India’s state of Kerala, about 140 kilometers from Madurai and 190 kilometers from Cochin (both reachable by air).
-From here take a bus or taxi to Thekkady, which has accommodation and is a good place from where to start this day trip.
+From here take a bus or taxi, or drive to Thekkady, which has accommodation and is a good place from where to start this day trip.
 Tour operators will probably find you before you find them.

 - The trip takes all day (8am-5pm).
 Lunch, snacks and drinks are included.
 You may want to bring an extra bottle of water.
 The maximum size of groups is ten people.